Preston upon the Weald Moors

-Preston upon the Weald Moors is a small village on the northern edge of the town of Telford, part of the borough of Telford and Wrekin in Shropshire.
-According to the 2001 census the village had a population of 205 although this is likely to have risen due to various building conversions over the proceeding ten years.
-The population was measured at 224 in the 2011 census.
+Preston upon the Weald Moors is a village and civil parish in the borough of Telford and Wrekin in Shropshire, England.
+According to the 2021 census. the village had a population of 204.
 It is one of a number of villages that exist on the Weald Moors of Shropshire.

 The name Preston upon the Weald Moors (24 letters) is said to be the longest name of any village in England and is thought to have derived from the words priest and tun (meaning, enclosure, farmstead or homestead) indicating that the village may well have ecclesiastical origins.

 Notable buildings

 Preston Hospital

 Locally known as Preston Trust homes, Preston Hospital is one of twelve Grade I listed buildings in Telford.
 The former Alms house was converted into upmarket apartments and houses around 2005.
 It was founded in 1716 by the will of Lady Catherine Herbert the daughter of the 1st Earl of Bradford.
 It was left as a bequest for her brother Lord Torrington to build an Almshouse in Shropshire for 12 women and 12 girls as thanksgiving for her rescue when lost in the Alps.
 Additional funding was provided by Lord Mountrath in 1802.